The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 Fisher, Irving.
 1925.
 “Our Unstable Dollar and the So-Called Business Cycle.”
 Journal of the American Statistical Association 20 (150): 179–202.

-▶ Theoretical and empirical.
+Theoretical and empirical.
 Fisher introduced geometrically weighted distributed lags to model the relationship between price level changes and business conditions, using U.S. price and output series.
 He is the proto-innovator of the geometric weighting scheme that Koyck later formalized into a general parameterization.
 Fisher did not derive the algebraic transformation that renders the model estimable.
-Citing such an early-reference is an academic caprice.

 Koyck, Leendert M. 1954.
 Distributed Lags and Investment Analysis.
 Amsterdam: North-Holland.

-▶ Theoretical, with empirical application to Dutch fixed capital investment data.
+Theoretical, with empirical application to Dutch fixed capital investment data.
 Koyck’s specific and non-trivial innovation is the algebraic transformation that converts an equation with infinitely many regressors into a three-parameter autoregressive form.
-This distinguishes him from Fisher: Koyck did not merely use geometric weights but showed how to eliminate them.
-The model was developed for investment analysis, not advertising; its application to advertising came a decade later.
+This distinguishes him from Fisher: Koyck used geometric weights and showed how to eliminate them.
+The model was developed for investment analysis, not advertising; its application to advertising came a decade later (Palda, 1964).
 Koyck is the innovator of the transformation; Fisher is the innovator of the geometric-weight concept.

 Nerlove, Marc.
 1958.
 Distributed Lags and Demand Analysis for Agricultural and Other Commodities.
 Agricultural Handbook No. 141.
 Washington, DC: USDA.

-▶ Theoretical and empirical; agricultural commodity data from U.S. government sources.
-Nerlove derived the identical estimating equation—a first-order autoregression in the dependent variable and the current regressor—from a behaviorally grounded partial-adjustment model in which agents adjust toward a target level.
-Because the derivation is independent of Koyck’s and rests on stronger theoretical foundations (optimizing behavior rather than a statistical parameterization), Nerlove is a co-innovator of the estimating form.
+Theoretical and empirical; agricultural commodity data from U.S. government sources.
+Nerlove derived the identical estimating equation—a first-order autoregression in the dependent variable and the current regressor—grounded on a partial-adjustment model adjusted to a target level.
+Because the derivation is independent of Koyck’s, and rests on optimizing behavior rather than a statistical parameterization, Nerlove is a co-innovator of the estimating form.
+Includes a review of Fisher and Koyck.

 Nerlove, Marc, and Kenneth J. Arrow.
 1962.
 “Optimal Advertising Policy under Dynamic Conditions.”
 Economica 29 (114): 129–142.

-▶ Theoretical.
-Arrow and Nerlove introduced the goodwill-stock model of advertising: advertising expenditure accumulates into an amortizable intangible asset G(t) = (1−δ)G(t−1) + γ·Flow(t).
-This is the theoretical foundation that justifies applying the Koyck estimating form to advertising data.
-Arrow and Nerlove are the innovators of the advertising-as-investment framework; Koyck provided the algebraic tool that implements it.
+Theoretical.
+Nerlove and Arrow introduced the goodwill-stock model of advertising: expenditure accumulates into an amortizable intangible, G(t) = (1−δ)G(t−1) + γ·Flow(t).
+This is the theoretical scaffold that justifies applying the Koyck estimating form to advertising data.
+Like boys in toyland, the authors display a naïve infatuation with optimality and an indulgent recourse to integral calculus to dress up a simple recursion already present in Koyck (1954).

 Liviatan, Nissan.
 1963.
 “Consistent Estimation of Distributed Lags.”
 International Economic Review 4 (1): 44–52.

-▶ Theoretical.
-Liviatan identified the inconsistency of OLS applied to the Koyck estimating form (due to the MA(1) composite error) and proposed the instrumental-variable remedy: instrument the lagged dependent variable with the lagged exogenous variable.
-This is a methodological follow-on to Koyck; Liviatan is an innovator in the estimation literature but a follower in the modeling literature.
+Theoretical.
+Liviatan identified the inconsistency of OLS applied to the Koyck estimating form (due to the MA(1) composite error) and proposed the instrumental-variable (IV) remedy: instrument the lagged dependent variable with the lagged exogenous variable.
+This is a methodological follow-on to Koyck.

 Palda, Kristian S. 1964.
 The Measurement of Cumulative Advertising Effects.
 Englewood Cliffs, NJ: Prentice-Hall.